ldebruijn/API-GAnalytics/README.md

 !!!
 Be sure to call `next();` on your routes in order to allow the execution of the middleware !!!

+### Environment options
+The module only hits the Google Analytics server when the environment variable `NODE_ENV` is set to `production`.
+If the `NODE_ENV` environment variable is unset or equals anything other than `production` it will not fire any requests.
+The exception to this is when `debug` is set to `true` in the options object.
+In that case the module will hit the debug endpoint and output it's results.

 ### options

 The API-GAnalytics middleware accepts a dictionary of options allowing you to modify the inner workings.